julianbartosz/solver-agentic-spec-coworker/archive/docs/design/v2-design-doc.md

 The retrieval layer treats these KG rows as a first-class source of context.
 For KG reads, nodes first pick a start set by walking the graph structure (templates, steps, bindings, endpoints) and apply embeddings only inside that set to rank or trim candidates, not as a direct vector index over all kg.* rows.

-persist_run_outcome keeps the KG embeddings in sync with template changes by writing summary_embedding values for workflow_templates, workflow_steps, and step_bindings during KG learning.
+persist_kg_learning keeps the KG embeddings in sync with template changes by writing summary_embedding values for workflow_templates, workflow_steps, and step_bindings during KG learning.

 When a node reads from the vector index or the knowledge graph, it receives TOON records encoded as YAML fragments.
 The retrieval layer passes these fragments into prompts as YAML blocks rather than as JSON.